Fabricate dial support latches, polish equation and time transfer

 Pictured above is the completed tripartite distribution system which feeds

 three separate complications.
-The sidereal drive requires two revolutions
+The equation drive requires one

 middle of the calendar drive arbor.
 This is a view as it would be seen from